zilishen/documentation/content/nms/admin-guides/authentication/basic-authentication.md

 ### (Recommended) Use the Provided Script {#set-basic-passwords-script}

-{{< include "admin-guides/auth/set-user-passwords-script.md" >}}
+You can use the `basic_passwords.sh` script to add a user's encrypted password to the `/etc/nms/nginx/.htpasswd` file on the NGINX Management Suite server.

+{{<note>}}The `basic_passwords.sh` script requires the [OpenSSL](https://www.openssl.org) package.
+We strongly recommend **OpenSSL v1.1.1 or later**.{{</note>}}

+To change a user's password with the `basic_passwords.sh` script:

+1. Open an SSH connection to your NGINX Management Suite host and log in.
+2. Run the `basic_passwords.sh` script, providing the username you want to update and the desired password.
+Make sure to enclose the password in single quotation marks.

+    ```bash
+    sudo bash /etc/nms/scripts/basic_passwords.sh <username> '<desired password>'
+    ```

+    For example:

+    ```bash
+    sudo bash /etc/nms/scripts/basic_passwords.sh johndoe 'jelly22fi$h'
+    ```

 ### Manually Set User Passwords {#manually-set-basic-passwords}

-{{< include "admin-guides/auth/set-user-password-manually.md" >}}
+To manually set user passwords:

+1. Open the `/etc/nms/nginx/.htpasswd` file on the NGINX Management Suite host and add the username and password for each user.
+2. Save the changes to the file.

+{{< see-also >}}Refer to the documentation [Restricting Access with HTTP Basic Auth]({{< relref "/nginx/admin-guide/security-controls/configuring-http-basic-authentication.md" >}}) for detailed instructions on working with the password file.{{< /see-also >}}

-## Using the API
+## Making API Requests with Basic Authentication

 {{< include "admin-guides/auth/basic-auth/basic-auth-api-requests.md" >}}

-## Clearing Credentials
+## Ending Your Browser Session

-Due to the way Basic Authentication works, there is no explicit "Log Out" button in the NGINX Management Suite web interface.
-To end your authenticated session, simply close the web browser you are using.
+With basic authentication, NGINX Management Suite doesn't offer a "Log Out" button.
+To end your session, just close the web browser you're using.

-By closing the browser, you will invalidate the authentication token or session cookie associated with your credentials.
-This important step helps maintain the security of your account and prevents unauthorized access to NGINX Management Suite.
+When you close the browser, it voids the authentication token or session cookie tied to your account.
+This step is crucial for securing your account and blocking unauthorized access to NGINX Management Suite.